-From time to time, I slip back into some eating habits that I know are simply not good for me.
+During the cold weather months I slip back into some eating habits that I know are simply not good for me.
 And as I’m exhibiting these bad habits, in the back of my head, a little voice says, “What are you doing?
-This is horrible for you and you know all the diet rules!”
+This is horrible for you and you know better!”
 I also understand if I keep eating this way, I won’t look or feel any better, and worse yet, I won’t fit into my clothes (which is not economical).
-So I put together a list of 9 diet tips you probably already know, but like me, you may need to be reminded.
-These trustworthy tips can help you with your weight loss goals.
-Now is the time for this refresher!
+So I put together a list of 9 diet tips you probably already know, but like me, you may need to be reminded and hear them again.
+These trustworthy tips can help you with your weight loss goals now or at any time!

 9 Diet Tips You Already Know